Note: Aviary closed in 2020.

 I found the pork ribs to be somewhat disappointing, and I wondered if they are only on the menu for those who are less adventurous.
 They are fairly large, and the meat literally falls off the bones as you move them around your plate.
 A sprinkling of brilliantly colored Madagascar pepper provides a punch of contrast, but I found the tamarind glaze uninspired, especially after the other dishes.
 However, a small daikon radish slaw on the side was an outstanding foil to the meat, the vinegar cutting the fat and reopening the palate.

-The desserts are not only very fairly priced at $6, but works of art, and some of the best in the city.
+The desserts are not only very fairly priced but are works of art; some of the best in the city.
 Try the outstanding pana cotta, which rises far above most.
-Passion fruit sorbet, mango gelee and little fennel filo crisps compose the dish.
+Passion fruit sorbet, mango gelee, and little fennel filo crisps compose the dish.
 The passion fruit sorbet gives a tremendous blast of flavor, the pana cotta a lovely creamy, sour foil.
 It’s a terrific refreshing palate cleanser and complete harmony of flavors.

 My personal favorite is the coconut bread pudding.
 It is unbelievably light yet creamy and moist.
 All bread should be so lucky as to end up in a dish this good.
 A crispy caramel wafer is perched on top, all floating over a pond of unbelievably nutty sesame caramel, and a small mound of citrus with ginger provides even further contrast for a lovely amalgam of flavors.